badolsmito/projtmpl/README.md

   - [toml11](https://github.com/ToruNiina/toml11) for parsing and working with TOML files
   - [Argh!](https://github.com/adishavit/argh) for easy argument handling.

-If you do not have {fmt} installed in your system, you will have to install it manually.
-Note that I'm developing on Ubuntu 22.

 ## License

 ProjTmpl is licensed under the GPLv2